Adulting and Friendship: I'm Sick of "Perfect"...

 Boy do I know that 20-ton shield very well.

 Even when young, I strove to be socially correct because I saw this as the magical way to friends.
 I’d painstakingly try to wear the “right” clothes, say the “right” words, and basically keep myself together in a big shiny suit of armor (forget just the shield) that would attract friends.
 I wrongly believed that closeness, love, faithfulness, and all the mushy stuff found in good relationships, and life, would then follow.

 Instead, I continually find that the way to worthwhile life experiences, relationships, and shared moments is not a result of speaking or acting flawlessly.
 Some of the best connections can spring from feeling awkward – say at a party – and meeting that other person who feels just as awkward as I do.
 Or calling a friend because I've messed up and my self-esteem is blown.

-The bonding and pure pleasure that springs from meeting someone who struggles, just like me, can be as comforting and attractive as a big cozy blanket.
+The older I get, the more the perfect person is less attractive.
+I even find myself unfollowing Instagramers that make their accounts a little too picture perfect.
+Do you know what I mean?
+Show me a little reality I can identify with.
+Because the bonding and pleasure that springs from journeying alongside someone who struggles, just like me, can be as comforting and attractive as a big cozy blanket.
 Good looks?
 The right outfit?
-The perfect family?
+The spotless house?
 Who cares.

-Bit by bit, I’ve ripped down my impossible standard, as I see that my best friendships have been formed when I let my guard down, tossed aside social norms, and become more than real, even vulnerable.
-It’s a sigh of relief.
+Bit by bit, I’m ripping down my impossible standard, as I see that some of my best friendships have been formed when I let my guard down, tossed aside social norms, and become more than real, even vulnerable.